mgmacleod/context-mechanics/docs/protocols/session-initiation/basic-session-initiation.md

   - This is a guided generation process in which you produce documents and we refine them together
   - We proceed with documenting until we've captured the essentials or until we agree that we are losing coherence in the context window, at which point we must stop because I am not interested in extracting incoherence.

+## General topic
-Today's topic is [specific topic].
+Today's topic is [general topic].
 I will provide more details after our first exchange.

 We're not trying to solve [boundaries].

 I am trying to do serious work, not technical-sounding self-delusion.
 I therefore request your critical engagement with the material I present here.
 If you disagree with a statement or see something I'm doing wrong, please raise it.
 I will listen and discuss it, though I can't guarantee I'll agree.

-Finally, I'll define a few terms as I use them when referring to the conversational interface itself:
-- A "conversation" is a series of one or more "exchanges", each composed of a request "message" from the human participant and a response "message" from the AI participant.
-- A conversation has at least one exchange (barring technical failure) but may have many more, depending on what happens in the exchanges.
-- A conversation always begins with a human request message and ends with an AI response message, regardless of how many exchanges occur.

 Do you have any questions before we begin?